serverless-heaven/serverless-webpack/README.md

 plugin with Babel.
 To try it, from inside the example folder:

 - `npm install` to install dependencies
-- `serverless webpack run -f hello` to run the example function
+- `serverless invoke local -f hello` to run the example function

 ## Provider Support